camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 * to add links use markdown, e.g. `[link](http://example.com)`
 * Add `docsUrl` to resolve doc link - [User guide](${docsUrl}/user-guide/process-engine/process-instance-modification/) `docsUrl="https://docs.camunda.org/manual/${docsVersion}"
-* avoid adding long descriptions on a single line, improve the readibility by splitting the next with single or multiple line breaks:
+* use indentation, avoid adding long descriptions on a single line, improve the readibility by splitting the next with single or multiple line breaks:
 ```
   "description": "Submits a list of modification instructions to change a process instance's execution state.
                   A modification instruction is one of the following:

                   * Starting execution before an activity
                   * Starting execution after an activity on its single outgoing sequence flow
                   * Starting execution on a specific sequence flow
                   * Canceling an activity instance, transition instance, or all instances (activity or transition) for an activity

                   Instructions are executed immediately and in the order they are provided in this request's body.
                   Variables can be provided with every starting instruction.

                   The exact semantics of modification can be read about in the [User guide](https://docs.camunda.org/manual/develop/user-guide/process-engine/process-instance-modification/)."
 ```

 #### Formats